void255/osu/README.md

-skins are in releases section, updating every once in a while
+skins are in the skins subfolder section, updating every once in a while